roscopeco/moxy/README.md

 ##### Stubbing

-By default, this will mock all public methods of the class, and make them all return sensible defaults (think zeroes, nulls, falseys).
+By default, Moxy will mock all public methods of the class, and make them all return sensible defaults (think zeroes, nulls, falseys).
 If you want to make a given method return something else, you would _stub_ it, using the [thenReturn()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/api/MoxyStubber.html#thenReturn-T-), [thenAnswer()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/api/MoxyStubber.html#thenAnswer-com.roscopeco.moxy.api.AnswerProvider-) or [thenThrow()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/api/MoxyStubber.html#thenThrow-java.lang.Throwable-) methods like so: